jose-perez02/edenAP_detrend/README.md

 with the smallest RMS.

-It is important to note that the differential photometry performed by the code is based on first combining the 10 comparison stars closer in brightness and color to the target, and then generating a "super comparison" star with those, which is finally divided to the target star.
+It is important to note that the differential photometry performed by the code is based on first combining the set of comparison stars light curves most similar to the target's, and then generating a "super comparison" star with those, which is finally divided into the target star light curve.
 This is done in order to not "touch" the target star, so the target could have systematic effects/trends arising from airmass, variability, etc. In general these are useful, because one can later detrend the resulting lightcurve with other methods.